The Dyrt: Commission-free bookings and Instant Book

 In 2021, The Dyrt launched its Instant Book feature in which campers can reserve campsites on The Dyrt, which does not charge a commission to campground owners.
 Sarah Smith explained the new program in an interview with Glamping Business Americas Magazine.
 As we began opening up our marketplace to campgrounds, we saw an entirely different segment of campground owners from non-traditional campgrounds.
 These were individuals with private land looking for ways to generate passive or active income by hosting campers.
 They don’t have a built-in base for demand and they were actively looking for ways to market their properties.
 We designed our campground product to be inclusive for all hosts.

 Cross-country vanlife trip

 In 2021, Smith and Long embarked on a cross-country vanlife trip in their camper van during which they managed The Dyrt and fundraised remotely.
 During this trip, The Dyrt secured $11 million in Series B funding to support a new round of hiring.

 Smith and Long left Portland in July 2021 and headed east, stopping and working at campgrounds and RV parks along the way.
 Smith and Long were able to continue running the company from their van by using an antenna to pull in nearby cellular service with SIM cards in the van acting as mobile hotspots.

 Camping Report

-In March of 2022, The Dyrt released its 2022 Camping Report based on a survey of its users and two independent national surveys.
+In January 2023, The Dyrt released its 2023 Camping Report based on a survey of its users and camping property hosts.
 Called "the statistically most meaningful picture of what it’s like to go camping in America" by RV Travel, key findings included: